lyntan01/Orbital-Project/README.md

 Navigate back to the feature list: [2.2 Private Features : Personal](#22-private-features--personal)

 #### **2.2.4 My Products : Currently Using**
-This feature allows user to view the products that they are Currently Using.
+This feature allows user to view the products that they are currently using.

 ![Currently Using](https://i.imgur.com/MfgwNin.png)

 *How to access this feature*:

-1) Users can click on *My Products* in the header of all pages.

-2) Users can click on *Currently Using* in the sidebar of *My Products*
+Users can click on *My Products* in the header of all pages, then on *Currently Using* in the sidebar of *My Products*.

 *Functions*: